California cities to buy power from Sempra solar plant in Nevada

-Sempra plans to build the 250-MW solar photovoltaic project about 40 miles (64 km) southeast of Las Vegas in Boulder City, Nevada.
+Sempra plans to build the 250-MW solar photovoltaic project about 40 miles southeast of Las Vegas in Boulder City, Nevada.

 The Los Angeles Department of Water and Power (LADWP) will buy the bulk of the solar plant's electricity - 210 MW - through an agreement with the Southern California Public Power Authority (SCPPA).
 Burbank will purchase the remaining 40 MW.